First scholar invited to inaugurate McGill University’s Obrien Fellowship in Residence Programme 2012.

 Recipient of multiple Certificates of Citation, Merit and Appreciation from local, national and international organizations such as the Coloured Women’s Club of Montreal, the Public Prosecution Service of Nova Scotia, National Film Board of Canada, House of Commons, Black Women’s International Cross Cultural Studies Institute .

-One of five (5) Canadian students selected to participate in an unprecedented Comparative Human Rights Law Judicial training Programme, Les Journees strasbourgeoises Strasbourg, France 1983.
+One of only five (5) Canadian students selected to participate in an unprecedented Comparative Human Rights Law Judicial training Programme, Les Journees strasbourgeoises Strasbourg, France 1983.

 Selected as an official delegate to represent Canada at the XIth World Festival of Youth and Students, Cuba 1978.